Responses of AdS black holes to the collective influence of quintessence and string cloud: Quintessence and string cloud impact on AdS black hole critical behavior

+As shown in our results, the relative deviations (\(\Delta T_c\)) slightly increase with the inclusion of higher-order terms, as presented in Table~\ref{tab:critical_temperatures}.
+For instance, for \( j = 0.01 \), the relative deviation rises from 0.106\% at \(\mathcal{O}(j^3)\) to 0.174\% at \(\mathcal{O}(j^5)\), and further to 0.176\% at \(\mathcal{O}(j^7)\).
+This trend indicates that the lower-order terms provide results that are more accurate and closer to the analytical reference values compared to higher-order terms.
+This behavior can be attributed to the perturbative nature of the expansion, where the dominant contributions are captured at lower orders, while higher-order terms, despite including additional corrections, introduce increasingly negligible effects or compounded uncertainties.

+Our conclusion that higher-order effects do not reveal any novel physical phenomena is based on this observation.
+The higher-order terms do not produce significant or qualitatively different deviations compared to the lower-order terms.
+Furthermore, in the perturbative regime where \( j \ll 1 \), the dominant behavior of rotating AdS black holes is dictated by the leading-order terms, and higher-order terms remain subordinate.
+Attempts to associate new effects with these higher-order terms are constrained by their minimal impact on the overall results and their negligible deviation from the analytical predictions.

-\section{Quintessence and String Cloud Impact on AdS Black Hole Critical Behavior}
+\section{Quintessence and string cloud impact on AdS black hole critical behavior}

-In this paragraph, our primary objective is to delve into the intricate interplay between quintessence and a dense cloud of strings, meticulously examining their combined influence on the critical behaviors exhibited by AdS black holes.
+In this paragraph, our primary objective is to explore the intricate interplay between quintessence and a dense cloud of strings, examining their combined influence on the critical behaviors exhibited by AdS black holes.

-To accomplish this, we create plots using Eq. (\ref{15}) to visualize the relationships between temperature and entropy, Gibbs free energy and temperature, and heat capacity and entropy.
-These plots are generated while varying the $\omega_q$ parameter in the equation of state and the b parameter associated with the string cloud.
+To accomplish this, we create plots using Eq. (\ref{16}) to visualize the relationships between temperature and entropy, Gibbs free energy and temperature, and heat capacity and entropy.
+These plots are generated while varying the \(\omega_q\) parameter in the equation of state and the \( b \) parameter associated with the string cloud.